thrutheframe/Tiki3/README.md

 Hotend that has been designed for:
 - Creality stock CR10 hotend (tested)
 - Mellow NF-Zone CR10 (tested)
 - Mellow NF-Smart
 - MicroSwiss All Metal and clones
-- Red Lizard
+- Red Lizard (need mod)

 Tiki3 can be used as direct drive system with the Orbiter V1.5 or in a bowden configuration (No need to print "3_2 Orbiter bracket.stl" for bowden config)